mciocchi/cyanide/README.md

 ## Keybindings

-cyanide-mode-map provides the following keybindings, which may be altered or overridden just like any other emacs mode-map:
+cyanide-mode-map provides the following keybindings, which may be altered or overridden globally just like any other emacs mode-map.
+It is also possible to override these variables on a project-by-project basis by setting them inside of a project's load-hook.

 ```
 "C-c c l" cyanide-load-project-prompt
 "C-c c d" cyanide-disable-current-view
 "C-c c v" cyanide-enable-view-prompt
 "C-c c t" cyanide-task-prompt
-"C-c c a" cyanide-helm-ag
+"C-c c a" cyanide-keyword-search-function (defaults to helm-projectile-ag)
-"C-c c f" cyanide-helm-find
+"C-c c f" cyanide-find-file-function (defaults to cyanide-helm-find)
-"C-c c o" cyanide-helm-occur
+"C-c c o" cyanide-occur-function (defaults to helm-occur)
 ```

 These keybindings are mostly self-explanatory, but if you wish, you may refer to